smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 3.1 [Gitpod](https://www.gitpod.io/) - Is the IDE recommended for Code Institute students and the one i chose to develop this project in.<br>
 3.2 [HTML5 - Hypertext Markup Language](https://html.com/html5/#What_is_HTML) - This is the markup language i used for this project.<br>
 3.3 [CSS - Cascading Style Sheet](https://en.wikipedia.org/wiki/CSS) - I used CSS to help alter and adjust the presentation of the website to create a pleasant user experience.<br>
 3.4 [Bootstrap](https://getbootstrap.com/) - Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites.
-Bootstrap 4 is the version i used for the development of this project.
+Bootstrap 4 is the version i used for the development of this project.<br>
 3.5 [Google fonts](https://fonts.google.com/) - Launched in 2010 Google Fonts is a library of 1,023 free licensed font families.<br>
 3.6 [Font Awesome](https://fontawesome.com/) - Font Awesome is a font and icon toolkit based on CSS and Less.
 It was made by Dave Gandy for use with Bootstrap, and later was incorporated into the BootstrapCDN.
 Font Awesome has a 38% market share among those websites that use third-party font scripts on their platform.<br>
 3.7 [YouTube](https://www.youtube.com/) links - I used a link to a product review that is hosted on YouTube about a product that the company Dirt Be Gone offered to customers.<br>